 An Intel Core i-series-based integrated GPU should be able to handle a good number of games at reasonable settings, but if you want to have a go at demanding titles, only Iris graphics processors can put up a decent fight.
 Intel’s Iris GPUs offer faster performance than Intel HD Graphics, primarily because they have a small but fast dedicated onboard memory module to help speed them up.

-If you choose to go the AMD way, the company’s A-series processors are known to show a bit of promise in gaming.
-The A10-7890K, for instance, can handle 3D and high-definition gaming, thanks to its eight Radeon R7 GPU cores, which makes it a compelling option for those looking to build a budget gaming PC.
+Update: If you choose to go the AMD way, the company’s Ryzen APUs are known to show a bit of promise in gaming.
+The AMD Ryzen 2400G, for instance, can handle 3D and high-definition gaming which makes it a compelling option for those looking to build a budget gaming PC.
 There are also a number of prebuilt budget desktops available from popular manufacturers for as low as $500 featuring either the R7 or Nvidia’s Geforce Maxwell, although many still sport inferior integrated graphics.

-Neither Intel Iris Plus nor Radeon R7 GPUs can match mainstream discrete graphics chips, but they can render most games at acceptable frame rates.
-When configuring a game, start with the lowest video settings and work your way up gradually, to the point where the framerate can’t stay above 30fps.
+Neither Intel Iris Plus nor the AMD Ryzen 2000 series APUs can match mainstream discrete graphics chips, but they can render most games at acceptable frame rates.
+When configuring a game, start with the lowest video settings and work your way up gradually, to the point where the framerate can stay above 30fps.

 Is 4K and VR gaming possible with integrated graphics?